toyota-connected/ivi-homescreen/README.md

 * Compositor Sub-surface/Region support
 * Vulkan / EGL backend support

+# Logging

+Logging supports the following levels
+* trace
+* debug
+* info
+* warn
+* error
+* critical
+* off

+If environmental variable SPDLOG_LEVEL is not set, logging defaults to info.

+To set logging to trace use

+    SPDLOG_LEVEL=trace

+To set logging to debug use

+    SPDLOG_LEVEL=debug

+# DLT logging

+To test DLT logging on desktop use the following

+Ubuntu packages

+    sudo apt-get install libdlt-dev dlt-viewer dlt-daemon dlt-tools

+Fedora packages

+    sudo dnf install dlt-libs-devel dlt-dameon dlt-tools

+### Logging with DLT

+Start new terminal

+    dlt-daemon

+#### View DLT log output in a terminal
+Start new terminal

+    dlt-receive -a localhost

 # Sanitizer Support

 You can enable the sanitizers with SANITIZE_ADDRESS, SANITIZE_MEMORY, SANITIZE_THREAD or SANITIZE_UNDEFINED options in your CMake configuration.
 You can do this by passing e.g. -DSANITIZE_ADDRESS=On on your command line.